Family Planning Alliance of Australia Certificate Course in Reproductive and Sexual Health for Doctors

 It is possible to do the Clinical Attachment in another state, but fee arrangement would have to be made separately by the participant with that state.

-At completion of the Supervised Clinical Attachment, participants are eligible for 40 Cat 1 RACGP SCA QI points or ACRRM 30 PRDP + 30 O&G MOPS points.
+At the completion of the Supervised Clinical Attachment, participants are eligible for 40 Cat 1 RACGP SCA QI points or ACRRM 30 PRDP + 30 O&G MOPS points.

 The full FPAA Certificate in Reproductive and Sexual Health for Doctors is awarded to medical practitioners who complete Theory + Assessment + Clinical Attachment.